karlseguin/ccache/readme.md

 ### DeletePrefix
 `DeletePrefix` deletes all keys matching the provided prefix.
 Returns the number of keys removed.

+### DeleteFunc
+`DeleteFunc` deletes all items that the provded matches func evaluates to true.
+Returns the number of keys removed.

 ### Clear
 `Clear` clears the cache.
 This method is **not** thread safe.
 It is meant to be used from tests.